columbia/xray/findings.md

-the ad correlations with debt-related keywords were the result of intentional targeting of debt-ridden populations by the lenders, however the example does illustrate how XRay can be used to discover interesting trends and help obtain some quantification of them.
+the ad correlations with debt-related keywords were the result of intentional targeting of debt-ridden populations by the lenders, however the example does illustrate how XRay can be used to discover interesting trends and help obtain quantitative support for them.

+The Table:

 <font size="3.5pt">